survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 A webpack plugin known as `CommonsChunkPlugin` allows us alter this default behavior so that we can get the bundles we might expect.

+W> This step can fail on Windows due to letter casing.
+Instead of `c:\` you may need to force your terminal to read `C:\`.
+There's more information in the [related webpack issue](https://github.com/webpack/webpack/issues/2362).

 ## Setting Up `CommonsChunkPlugin`

 [CommonsChunkPlugin](https://webpack.js.org/guides/code-splitting-libraries/#commonschunkplugin) is a powerful and complex plugin.
 The use case we are covering here is a basic yet useful one.
 As before, we can define a function that wraps the basic idea.